The Delta GREENS (Growing a Resilient, Enriching, Equitable, Nourishing food System) Food is Medicine Project

 Overview

-This collaborative project capitalizes on the recent success of community-based efforts by the Reuben V. Anderson Center for Social Justice (RVA Center) at Tougaloo College, as well as decades of community-engaged research at Tufts University, including prior nutrition work in the Delta region.
-The Delta GREENS FIM Project’s primary goal is to improve health outcomes by bolstering the local food economy and developing an FIM program at the Delta Health Center, which ideally will generate both economic and health benefits for the community.
-Tufts University has had a presence in the Mississippi Delta since the mid-1960s when the late Dr. H. Jack Geiger, a physician, human rights activist, and professor emeritus at the School of Medicine, partnered with Tufts to establish the country’s first community health centers, including the Delta Health Center in Mound Bayou, involved in the Delta GREENS FIM Project.
+The project builds on recent community-based efforts by the Reuben V. Anderson Center at Tougaloo College and on decades of community-based research at Tufts University, including prior nutrition work in the Delta.
+Its primary goal is to improve health by strengthening the local food economy and developing an FIM program at Delta Health Center, generating both economic and health benefits.
+Tufts has worked in the Delta since the mid-1960s, when the late Dr. H. Jack Geiger, a physician and professor emeritus at the School of Medicine, partnered with Tufts to establish the country’s first community health centers, including Delta Health Center in Mound Bayou.

-Although FIM initiatives like produce prescription programs demonstrate significant potential for addressing nutrition insecurity, no studies have rigorously assessed FIM programs’ impact using a randomized controlled trial measuring objective cardiometabolic risk factors among minority populations in persistently disadvantaged communities.
+Although FIM initiatives such as produce prescription programs show strong potential to address nutrition insecurity, no study has rigorously tested an FIM program in a randomized controlled trial that measures objective cardiometabolic risk factors in a rural, low-income population.

-A total of 150 participants will enroll into the FIM intervention over a 12-month period, while a control group of 150 individuals without access to the intervention will serve as a comparison.
-Researchers will regularly assess body mass index (a marker of obesity), hemoglobin A1c (an indicator of diabetes risk and control), dietary intake, and other measures for both groups.
+The trial will enroll 150 participants in the FIM intervention over 12 months, with a control group of 150 who do not receive the intervention.
+Researchers will regularly assess hemoglobin A1c (an indicator of diabetes risk and control), dietary intake, and other measures in both groups.

 Project Aims